 Plant with care.

 Read instructions on the label that comes with your plant.
-Gather the family, get out your tools and get dirty!
+Gather the family, get out your tools, and get dirty!

 Did you know?
 Your energy actually has an impact on your plants.
-Put on some tunes, sing aloud or act silly with the kids.
+Put on some tunes, sing aloud, or act silly with the kids.
 Planting your garden should be fun and fulfilling, not an annoyance.
 I promise your vegetables will be tastier!

-Fun Fact: Pinwheels keep the birds from picking at your plants.
+Fun Fact: Pinwheels keep the birds from picking at your produce.
 They are afraid of the movement and if you get shiny ones the glare will prevent them from coming close.
 DIY or buy a couple and place near your plants.

 Another tip for you: Marigolds.
 Yup.
 Those fall foliage colored little bushels of flowers keep the critters away due to the strong smell.
 Groundhogs and their cousins have sensitive noses.
 They also adds some color to your garden.
 Plant some around your vegetables for extra protection.